 Understanding Unity Hub

 If you are new to Unity and development in general, the idea of a dedicated installer seems silly.
-It’s not.
 This isn’t a tool used for marketing or upselling new features.
 It’s actually a way to manage multiple versions of Unity on the same computer.

 Unity changes a lot and code that works in one version may not work the same way in a different version.
 In practice, changing engine versions can be a risky enterprise.

 Instead, you go to Unity Hub, download the old engine version, and open your project.
 This old version doesn’t interfere with any of the current versions installed on your system.
 You’re able to find the bug, make the change, and release the updated game.
-All while without interfering with your current game in progress.

-It’s pretty awesome!
+That’s pretty awesome!

 Installing the Unity Editor